Fire Code Compliance

 The consequences of non-compliance are not abstract.
 A failed BDA inspection can block a certificate of occupancy for new construction, halt a tenant buildout, or trigger code violations with fines and mandatory remediation deadlines.
 For existing buildings, the fire marshal can issue violations that affect occupancy status and create liability exposure if first responders cannot communicate inside the building during an emergency.

-BDA Houston handles the full compliance scope from initial signal survey through fire marshal sign-off.
-We design systems to meet HFD and HPD frequency requirements specifically, pull all required permits, install to code, and run the acceptance test with the fire marshal's office.
-Our documentation package gives building owners and property managers a complete compliance record for their files.
+The full compliance scope is handled from initial signal survey through fire marshal sign-off.
+Systems are designed to meet HFD and HPD frequency requirements specifically, all required permits are pulled, installation is completed to code, and the acceptance test is run with the fire marshal's office.
+The documentation package gives building owners and property managers a complete compliance record for their files.

 What Compliance Involves